 Client will pay to PartnerStack the fees (“Fees”) described in Schedule “A”.
 Failure by Client to pay the undisputed Fees pursuant to Section 6.3 shall constitute a material breach of this Agreement.
 Unless otherwise noted in Schedule “A”, all Fees are identified in US dollars and are payable in advance.
 All payment obligations are non-cancelable and all amounts paid are non-refundable.
 The annual subscription fees in any subsequent Renewal Terms will be subject to a 5% increase.

 PartnerStack will invoice Client for Rewards on a monthly basis and the Fees on an annual basis.
 Each invoice will appropriately identify whether the amounts invoiced are Rewards or Fees.
-Unless otherwise expressly stipulated in an invoice or in Schedule “A”, Client will pay: (i) all undisputed invoiced Fees within 30 calendar days of the invoice date; and (ii) all undisputed invoiced partner Rewards and PartnerStack monthly fee on rewards earned by partners within 10 calendar days of the invoice date.
+Unless otherwise expressly stipulated in an invoice or in Schedule “A”, Client will pay: (i) all undisputed invoiced Fees upon receipt of invoice and (ii) all undisputed invoiced partner Rewards and PartnerStack monthly fee on rewards earned by partners within 10 calendar days of the invoice date.
 Any discrepancies regarding the Rewards must be reported to PartnerStack within 5 calendar days of invoice.